Home > Blogs > Understanding How Rent Increase Notice Works In the UK 2026?

 There are various types of rent increase letter templates available, including:

-• Annual Rent Increase Notice Template: In this template, landlords inform tenants about the annual rent increase.
+In this template, landlords inform tenants about the annual rent increase.
 It is also a ready-made document.
+This is used when the tenancy agreement already includes an annual rent review clause.
+This template also covers the new rent and the date it applies from.

-• Conditional Rent Increase Notice Template: This type of rent increase template differs from others because it’s used only when certain conditions are met.
+This type of rent increase template differs from others because it’s used only when certain conditions are met.
+For example, a change in local market rates and property improvements being completed can trigger an increase in rent.

 What Are The Conditions Under Which Your Landlord Can Send a Rent Increase Notice?